Bournemouth pioneer use of Sherylle Calder's EyeGym

 Written by Simon Austin — March 8, 2017

 WE’RE used to hearing that great players have great ‘vision’.
-So why isn’t ‘vision’ being trained at most football clubs?
+So why isn’t vision trained at most football clubs?

-There have been brief spells with Bafana Bafana, when they won the African Cup of Nations in 1996; with Mick McCarthy's Wolves, when they were promoted from the Championship in 2009; and with the Spurs academy.
+There was a spell with Bafana Bafana when they won the African Cup of Nations in 1996; with Mick McCarthy's Wolves, when they were promoted from the Championship in 2009; and with the Spurs academy.
+Up until last season, the former hockey international had never coached a Premier League first team though.

-That changed when an email arrived in her inbox from compatriot Dr Craig Roberts, the former Springboks team doctor who is now head of Sports Medicine at AFC Bournemouth.
+That changed when an email arrived in her inbox from compatriot Dr Craig Roberts, the former Springboks team doctor who is now head of Sports Science and Medicine at Bournemouth.

 “Starting in football, I realised there was a big opportunity to use what Sherylle does,” Roberts, who joined the Dorset team in 2015, told TGG.
 “A lot of people say visual awareness is innate, that if players don’t have those decision-making abilities or visual motor processing abilities then they wouldn’t be at this level.